Chart Color Schemes

 Health performance in Castlemaine Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Castlemaine Surrounds faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Approximately 50% (~4,937 people) have private health cover, lower than Rest of Vic's 52.9% and the national average of 55.3%.
-The most common conditions are arthritis (11.3%) and mental health issues (9.6%), with 61.6% reporting no medical ailments, compared to Rest of Vic's 63.4%.
+Private health cover stands at approximately 50%, covering around 4,937 people, compared to Victoria's 52.9% and the national average of 55.3%.
+The most frequent medical issues are arthritis (11.3%) and mental health problems (9.6%), with 61.6% reporting no ailments, slightly lower than Rest of Vic.'s 63.4%.

-The area has a higher proportion of seniors aged 65 and over at 29.0% (2,890 people), compared to Rest of Vic's 24.9%.
-Despite this, health outcomes among seniors in Castlemaine Surrounds are above average, performing better than the general population in health metrics.
+The area has a higher proportion of seniors aged 65 and over, at 29.0% or 2,890 people, compared to Victoria's 24.9%.
+Despite this, health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health